 Gunfight at the OK Corral 1957 - Ripley’s Believe It Or Not!
-2006 - Quentin Crisp - Eartha Kitt - Mike Rowe - Margaret Atwood - William Morris Hunt - Oscar Wilde - The Royal Family TV - George Orwell - Yiddish proverb - The Office US TV - Pauline Robertson - Red Dwarf TV -
+2006 - Quentin Crisp - Eartha Kitt - Mike Rowe - Margaret Atwood - William Morris Hunt - Oscar Wilde - The Royle Family TV - George Orwell - Yiddish proverb - The Office US TV - Pauline Robertson - Red Dwarf TV -

 You are dirt just like me.
 Gunfight at the OK Corral 1957 starring Burt Lancaster & Kirk Douglas & Dennis Hopper & Rhonda Fleming & Jo van Fleet & John Ireland & Lyle Bettger & Frank Faylen & Earl Holliman & Ted de Corsia & Whit Bissell et al, director John Sturgess, her to him

 There is no need to do any housework at all.
 After the first four years the dirt doesn’t get any worse.
 Quentin Crisp

-Dirt used to be a badge of honor.
+Dirt used to be a badge of honour.
 Dirt used to look like work.
 But we’ve scrubbed the dirt off the face of work, and consequently we’ve created this suspicion of anything that’s too dirty.
 Mike Rowe

 In the spring, at the end of the day, you should smell like dirt.
 Margaret Atwood

 Look at all the dirt!
-(Family & Dirt) The Royal Family Christmas Special: Joe’s Crackers, Barbara with new Dyson
+The Royle Family Christmas Special: Joe’s Crackers, Barbara with new Dyson, BBC 2010

 For it really was disgusting filth.
-There was no time to sweep the floor till evening, and we slithered about in a compound of soapy water, lettuce-leaves, torn paper and trampled foot.
-(Work & Dirt) George Orwell, Down and Out in Paris and London
+There was no time to sweep the floor till evening, and we slithered about in a compound of soapy water, lettuce-leaves, torn paper and trampled food.
+George Orwell, Down and Out in Paris and London

 The dirt in the Hotel X, as soon as one penetrated the service quarters, was revolting.
-Our cafeteria had year-old filth in all the dark corners, and the bread-bin was infested with cockroaches.
-(Work & Hotel & Dirt) ibid.
+Our cafeteria had year-old filth in all the dark corners, and the bread-bin was infested with cockroaches. ibid.

-The kitchen grew dirtier and the rats bolder, though we trapped few of them, Looking round that filthy room, with raw meat lying among refuse on the floor, and cold, clotted saucepans sprawling everywhere, and the sink blocked and coated with grease, I used to wonder whether there could be a restaurant in the world as bad as ours.
-(Work & Restaurant & Dirt) ibid.
+The kitchen grew dirtier and the rats bolder, though we trapped few of them, Looking round that filthy room, with raw meat lying among refuse on the floor, and cold, clotted saucepans sprawling everywhere, and the sink blocked and coated with grease, I used to wonder whether there could be a restaurant in the world as bad as ours. ibid.

 Gold’s father is dirt, yet it regards itself as noble.
 Yiddish proverb